IBM-EPBL/IBM-Project-7554-1658890619/README.md

 # IBM-Project-7554-1658890619
-Nutrition assistant Application
-Wellness and healthy lifestyles have become mainstream.
-Interest in fitness applications and revenue from them grow as fast as the number of people striving to be fit.
-The spoonacular Nutrition, Recipe, and Food API allow you to access over 365,000 recipes and 86,000 food products.
-Our food ontology and semantic recipe search engine make it possible to search for recipes using natural language queries. such as "gluten-free brownies without sugar" or "low-fat vegan cupcakes."
-You can automatically calculate the nutritional information for any recipe, analyze recipe costs, visualize ingredient lists. find recipes for what's in your fridge, find recipes based on special diets, nutritional requirements, or favorite ingredients. classify recipes into types and cuisines, convert ingredient amounts, or even compute an entire meal plan.
-With our powerful API, you can create many kinds of food and especially nutrition apps.
+NUTRITION ASSISTANT APPLICATION
+Application for a nutrition assistant Healthy habits and wellness have gained popularity.
+Fitness application interest and revenue are increasing at the same rate as the number of people who are trying to get in shape.
+You can access more than 365,000 recipes and 86,000 food items with the spoonacular Nutrition, Recipe, and Food API.
+We provide natural language recipe search utilising our food ontology and semantic recipe search engine. such as "low-fat vegan cupcakes" or "gluten-free brownies without sugar."
+Any dish's nutritional data can be automatically calculated.
+You can also examine recipe expenses and view ingredient lists.
+Find recipes based on your refrigerator contents, preferred ingredients, special diets, or nutritional needs. convert component amounts, categorise recipes according to their types and cuisines, or even compute a full.